hismailbulut/Neoray/README.md

 Also you can specify the startup size of the window in cells.
 The default is none.
 The syntax is same below.
 First value is width (columns) and second value is height (rows).
 If you set one dimension to 0, it will not take effect and you can set other one dimension.
-The example starts neoray with 99 columns and don't touchs row/height.
+The example starts Neoray with 99 columns and don't touchs row/height.
 You may also want to call this before the WindowState option.
 ```vim
 NeoraySet WindowSize 99x0